GlennyDC/gilded-rose-refactoring-kata/README.md

 This is the Gilded Rose Refactoring Kata in TypeScript.

 This Kata was originally created by [Terry Hughes](http://twitter.com/TerryHughes) and can be found on [GitHub](https://github.com/NotMyself/GildedRose).
 [Emily Bache](https://github.com/emilybache) translated the original C# code into a few other languages and slightly changed the starting position.
+The starting point of this Kata can also be found on [GitHub](https://github.com/emilybache/GildedRose-Refactoring-Kata).

 ## Gilded Rose Requirements Specification